 In this example, before Alma can add a user profile to the Acme Bank organization, the user must belong to MightyBank Americas, the parent organization.
 If a user doesn’t belong to the parent organization, then Alma can open the Acme Bank organization, and create a new user profile directly in the organization.

-Organization administrators' main job is to manage user identities within an organization or sub-organization.
+The main job of organization administrators is to manage user identities within an organization or sub-organization.

 In this example, Alma designated Barbara as the administrator for MightyAmericas.
 Barbara is authorized to manage all identities in the MightyAmericas organization, and in all of its sub-organizations.

-Barbara authorized two employees as administrators in the Acme Bank organization, and two employees as administrators in the MexBanco organization.
-These administrators share responsibility for managing identities in the organizations they are authorized to manage.
+Barbara then delegated administration to two employees in the Acme Bank organization, and two employees in the MexBanco organization.
+These delegated administrators share responsibility for managing identities.

 Organization administrators can do the following, but only within the organizations they are authorized to manage: